Toscanelli (crater)

 Toscanelli is a tiny, bowl-shaped lunar impact crater that is located to the north of the prominent crater Aristarchus, in the northwestern part of the Moon.
 The crater lies at the southern end of a rille that proceeds towards the north.
 This rille is part of a nearby system that has the designation Rimae Aristarchus.
 Just to the south of Toscanelli is a fault line in the surface named the Rupes Toscanelli, after the crater.
 This break in the surface continues to the south for a distance of about 70 kilometers.

+Previously identified as Aristarchus C, this crater was named after Italian mathematician, astronomer, and cosmographer Paolo Toscanelli (1397–1482).